Damiris Dantas

 Damiris Dantas do Amaral (born November 17, 1992) is a Brazilian basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA) and for Botaş SK of the Turkish Super League.

 Together with the junior Brazilian team, she won the bronze medal at the Under-19 World Championship in 2011, Chile, and was named Most Valuable Player at that tournament.
 That same year, Dantas was also champion of the 2011 FIBA Americas Championship for Women with the senior national team, and won a bronze medal at the 2011 Pan American Games.

-Dantas began to play basketball at Janeth Arcain's basketball institute at the age of 13.
+Dantas began playing basketball at Janeth Arcain's basketball institute at age 13.
 Within four years, she had become a professional.

 Dantas played for Ourinhos in 2012, Maranhão in 2013, and Americana in 2013–2015.

 WNBA

 Minnesota Lynx (2014–2015)

 Dantas was drafted by the Minnesota Lynx in the First Round of the 2012 WNBA draft - 12th Overall.
 Dantas was not expected to play in the WNBA until after the 2012 Olympic Games.

 She was signed by the Lynx on April 2, 2014.
 Dantas made her WNBA debut on May 16, 2014, gathering 12 rebounds in a win against Washington.
 Dantas became the second rookie in league history to debut with 10 rebounds and 5 assists.
-With Rebekkah Brunson being sidelined with tendinitis, Dantas became the starter, and soon led the WNBA rookies in rebounds.
+With Rebekkah Brunson being sidelined with tendinitis, Dantas became the starter and soon led the WNBA rookies in rebounds.

 On August 9, 2015, she made 18 points.